aarushivijay1/Sentiment_Analysis_JAVA/README.md

     http://central.maven.org/maven2/edu/stanford/nlp/stanford-corenlp/3.8.0/stanford-corenlp-3.8.0-models-english.jar

+## HOW TO USE

+- Open the files in Eclipse 4.10 to ensure smooth running of the files

 - Next thing would be to ensure you add these libraries and configure their build path.

-- Add the file location to the article reader (Article.java class)
+- Once you have done that, add the file location to the article reader (Article.java class)

 - After adding all three libraries and articles, go to main.java and just run the code!